 - We will not pay overdrafts for ATM or debit card transaction unless you have opted in to the payment of overdrafts for these transactions.

 - Transactions will be processed against the available balance in your account at the time of processing and we use the available balance when determining whether a transaction will cause your account to overdraw and for charging overdraft fees.
-If we pay an overdraft, we charge a fee.
+If we pay an overdraft, there is a service charge.

 The standard Overdraft Privilege amounts (for each type of account, for members in good standing) are below.